Who can register?

 If you signed up for cancellation insurance when you registered

-You must apply for a refund within a period of two months before the date of the event and 15 days after the event on the following platform: https://timeto.aonassurances.com
+You must apply for a refund within a period of 15 days before the date of the event and 15 days after the event on the following platform: https://timeto.aonassurances.com

 A supporting document proving your inability to take part in the event will be requested.
 If this is a medical certificate, it must be dated no more than two days after the event.